ArismitaM/Zense-Project/README.md

 - The number of people they were dealing with in the opponent force.
 (By the time they could estimate the number of terrorists, they were harmfully close)

 **Possible solutions**
 -  The Pakistani forces who provided cover fire to the combat team had settlements built on the hilltop.
-Satellite imagery can help detect the type of landscape and any changes that happen over-time on the landscape to alert forces.
+Satellite imagery can help detect the type of landscape and any changes that happen over time on the landscape to alert forces.
 - It is hard to manually patrol and keep vigil on all the routes at all points in time.
 So, it may be easier to deploy drones which have live camera relays.
 This way the machine can detect the number of people on a site faster and also make the army aware of the path the forces are taking.

 ## 📌 Objectives